Status-Page/Status-Page/README.md

   |
   Major (Breaking changes to the Software)
 ````
+If you update using git-tags: Run ``php artisan status:update``.

-Always remember to run ``php artisan status:update`` after pulling a new version.
+If you update using git-pull on master: Always remember to run ``php artisan status:updatedatabase`` after pulling a new version.

 ## API Documentation
 You can find the API Documentation [here](https://herrtxbias-status.readme.io/reference).